z-tb/dev-docker/README.md

 * **Elevated Access**: Docker provides an alternative for obtaining elevated access on a host system.

 ## Usage
+Obviously, `docker` and it's related support software needs to be installed on the host system.
+Additionally, the `make` utility is used to assist in managing the build environment, but isn't necessary.
+You could enter the build commands manually of course.

-This project uses a volume mount "app" directory, enabling the full capabilities of an IDE on the host system while writing to a shared location inside the running Docker container.
-The application can be run within the container, where all supporting software is installed.
+A volume mount "app" directory is enabled at docker runtime.
+This enables the full capabilities of an IDE on the host system while writing to a shared location inside the running Docker container.
+The application being developed is run within the container, where all supporting software is installed.
 Run `make runm` to volume mount the app directory within the container.
+Several other `make` targets exist for different functionaly such as running the container with permissions of the user launching docker instead of just `root`.

 ## Permissions